 If you are new to mural painting, the scale of things may seem a bit intimidating at first glance.
 If you want to build up some experience then consider using a demo wall.
 A wall that you can paint over regularly for practice.
 Try several techniques to see which ones work best for your style of art.

 Getting over the challenges of laying out your design.

-A large scale painting requires you to prepare a few initial guidelines.
-But a soon as you have structured your mural it is pretty much just painting as usual.
+A large-scale painting requires you to prepare a few initial guidelines.
+But as soon as you have structured your mural it is pretty much just painting as usual.

 The images I have selected for this post come mainly from practicing on my studio walls.